The Jim Henson Hour

 The Jim Henson Hour is an American television series that aired on NBC in 1989.
-It was developed as a showcase for The Jim Henson Company's various puppet creations, including the Muppets.
+It was developed as a showcase for the Jim Henson Company's various puppet creations, including the Muppets.

 Nine of the twelve episodes produced aired on NBC before the program was canceled due to low ratings.
 Two episodes later aired on Nickelodeon in November 1992 and August 1993, and the final episode "Food" never aired in the United States, but was broadcast in the UK in December 1990.
-After The Jim Henson Hour, the Muppets did not have another prime-time TV show until Muppets Tonight (1996–98), six years after Jim Henson's death.
+After The Jim Henson Hour, the Muppets' next prime-time TV show would be Muppets Tonight (1996–98), six years after Jim Henson's death.

 Format

+The Jim Henson Hour was modeled after the Walt Disney Presents specials, in which every week Disney would show off the latest innovations and creations of his production company.
+At the beginning of each episode, during the opening credits The Gryphon from Dreamchild, sitting in a temple on a hill and holding a crystal ball looking at an orange and pink gradient sky with thunder being heard.
+With a flash of lightning, the title appears on-screen (with the ball seen inside the "O" of "Hour"), as the sky clears and becomes blue with white clouds, some creatures (Droop, a lizard from "I Go to Rio", The Snail from The Tale of the Bunny Picnic, and a cave creature from Fraggle Rock) approach to observe the ball.
+Droop pops the ball, which causes a tornado to appear.

+Inside this tornado are various characters from the show (and other Henson productions).
+This sequence includes: